Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 • Are you having more water?
 Is this slowly becoming a new habit in your life?

-• Are you having more fiber on a daily basis?
+• Are you having more fiber daily?

-• Has your performance improved (e.g., gym PR’s, faster 5K, stringing more pull-ups together)?
+• Has your performance improved (e.g., gym PRs, faster 5K, stringing more pull-ups together)?

 • Has your frequency of exercise increased?